NguyenAndrew/edd/README.md

 ## Example 1 (Play any song)

-Imagine you are trying to solve for the following problem **"Make a program that plays any song"**.
+Imagine you are trying to solve the following problem **"Make a program that plays any song"**.

 <br>